c-blake/nio/README.md

 and easy to remember (I think) because it is derived from the C programming language family.
 Most programmers have those basic "CPU types" memorized.
 With the lone exception of long double (an already exceptional thing), the type code is just the first letter of each C type.
-Capitals are unsigned while lowercase are signed.
+Uppercase are unsigned; Lowercase are signed.
 That's it.
 The full syntax is one or more:
 ```
   [<COUNT[,..]>]<c|C|s|S|i|I|l|L|f|d|g>
 ```